cesium-ml/cesium/README.md

 - build machine learning models from these features, and
 - generate predictions for new data.

-The `cesium` library also powers computations within the [`cesium` web interface](https://github.com/cesium-ml/cesium_web), which allows similar time series analyses to be performed entirely within the browser.

 More information and [examples](http://cesium-ml.org/docs/auto_examples/index.html) can be found on our [home page](http://cesium-ml.org).

 ## Installation from binaries: